The Mole (Australian TV series) season 2: Episode 4

 Hostage Rescue: The host met the players at their breakfast table and asked for two players who were good at reading maps.
 The group chose Mal and Michael, who were taken away to be hostages that the others would have to rescue.
 They were blindfolded and taken to a wine cellar somewhere in the wine country of Victoria's Yarra Valley.
 They only clue they had to their whereabouts was a map, but the map was only physical - it had no names of towns or roads.
 The added twist was that the map was upside-down as Mal and Michael looked at it.
 They were able to contact the other six, who were divided into two groups of three and had been taken, themselves blindfolded, to two undisclosed locations for their starting points in the assignment.
 One of the groups was to travel by air in a helicopter to get to Mal and Michael's location and the other by car.
-Michael discerned that the map was upside-down, and they eventually figured out where they were, but the car team didn't arrive to Mal and Michael within the assignment's one hour time limit, so the $10,000 on offer was not won.
+Michael discerned that the map was upside-down, and they eventually figured out where they were, but the car team did not arrive to Mal and Michael within the assignment's one hour time limit, so the $10,000 on offer was not won.

 Predictions: After selecting Hal and Mal as the group's two most competitive players, the other six were paired up to play sports against one another (fencing, croquet, and canoeing), with the loser having to serve the winner dinner that night.
 Unbeknownst to them, Hal and Mal's assignment was to watch them and predict the outcomes of each game.
 They had to pick two winners out of three to win the money.
 They selected Brooke to defeat Emily in fencing, Michael to defeat Shane in canoeing, and Fiona to defeat Angela in croquet.
 Michael indeed defeated Shane, and Brooke won her sport as well, so the $5,000 was won.
 The host then offered Hal and Mal double or nothing on the outcome of the croquet game, which they had said was the hardest to predict.
 They passed, deciding to keep the $5,000 safe, and the host subsequently offered triple or nothing.
 They passed again, and Angela wound up winning the croquet match, so their decision was the correct one.